Some posts contain compensated links. Please read this disclaimer for more info.

-- Hotels and Resorts: there are many hotels in the area with 3 and 4-Stars.
+- Hotels and Resorts: there are many hotels in the area with three and 4-Stars.
 The Crvena Luka 4-Star Hotel and Resort is highly recommended.

-- A number of camp sites, Camping Park Soline is the most popular.
+- Several campsites, Camping Park Soline, is the most popular.

-- Mediterranean Village San Antonio, offering 68 stone bungalows with an authentic Mediterranean ambience.
+- Mediterranean Village San Antonio, offering 68 stone bungalows with an authentic Mediterranean ambiance.

 What Makes Biograd na Moru Special